gurayozgur/FoundPAD/README.md

 ![Integration of LoRA trainable weights](/img/mha_lora.jpg)
 *Integration of LoRA trainable weights (orange boxes) in a standard multi-head self-attention block, whose weights are kept frozen (blue boxes).
 In the proposed framework, FoundPAD, the LoRA adaptation is limited to the $q$ and $v$ matrices, leaving $k$ and $o$ unaltered.
 Better visualized in colour.*

+## Pre-trained Models and Training Logs

+All pre-trained models and their respective training logs can be downloaded from []().

 ## Key Results - ViT-B/16
 |          |               |         |      | epoch = 40 |        |                |